-When a motor vehicle accident happens anywhere in the Atlanta region, there are usually drivers or pedestrians who witnessed the collision.
-If an eyewitness to the accident they may make a good witness for you.
+When a motor vehicle accident happens anywhere in the Atlanta region, there are usually drivers or pedestrians or passengers in one of the involved cars or trucks who are witnesses to the collision who may be able to help win your case.
+The question is whether an eyewitness to the accident will make a good witness for you?

 Judges, lawyers, and even insurance companies want to have a clear understanding of the story behind the car accident.
 Drivers ,and even the passengers in the vehicles of the accident, often come with stories that have biased angles, hidden truths, or conflicting facts with the other cars and participants in the accident.
 Even if the story of the driver involved is not biased, sometimes they didn’t see the whole accident and a witness did.
 If you’re a driver in a motor vehicle accident and you’re convinced the other insurance company should pay for your injuries you’ll want a witness with an unbiased account.

 A witness of a motor vehicle accident should offer an unbiased story of the accident.
 An unbiased story of a motor vehicle accident can fill in the holes in both drivers’ stories and can prove if one of the drivers is not telling the whole truth or even lying.
 Thus, a witness can help establish the truth of what took place at a car accident scene.

 The best car accident witnesses are usually not your mom, best friend or brother riding in the car with you.
 Your best witness is usually someone who stopped to assist at the accident scene, someone nearby who saw the accident happen, or a motorist who called 911 to report the crash.

 At the scene of the accident you’ll always want to get the information of each witness, regardless if later on they’re a good witness or not.

 If you’re wondering for yourself if the witness was credible, you’ll want to ask yourself these questions:

 - Did the person see the entire accident from start to finish?
 If they viewed the accident right after they heard the clashing they can lose some credibility.